Tracer1337/open-positions/README.md

 If you want to add a company to the list, just open an issue and we will have a look.

-Please don't open a PR, we use a CMS to generate the readme because why not
+Please don't open a PR, we use a bot to generate the readme
+because
+why not